 No. The ADA does not require service dogs to be professionally trained.
 People with disabilities have the right to train their dog themselves, or use a professional service dog training program if they wish.

-How Can I Get My Dog Certified as a Service Dog?
+How Can I Get My Dog Registered as a Service Dog?

 1.Understanding Your Dog and Disability.